HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/monitoring.md

 3. CPU load and usage
 4. Disk usage

 If any of these checks alert, the icons will become red.
-When this is the case, please contact the [Hosted Power Support](../../Support/standard_support.md) asap.
+When this is the case, please contact our [Support](../../Support/standard_support.md) ASAP.

 ## Website monitoring URL